Quantum key distribution over a metropolitan network using an integrated photonics based prototype

 To assess the viability of our system for real-world deployment, we characterized its performance in the Geneva metropolitan network.
-The transmitter and receiver were located in two different University buildings connected by 4.6 km of installed fiber (9.4 dB total loss).
-Initially, the detectors were operated at $-50^\circ$C with standard Peltier cooling.
+The transmitter and receiver were located in two different University buildings connected by 4.6 km of installed fiber (\qty{9.4}{\deci\bel} total loss).
+Initially, the detectors were operated at \qty{-50}{\degreeCelsius} with standard Peltier cooling.
 An automatic feedback loop stabilized the relative phase between the transmitter and receiver by tuning the phase in the transmitter's \ac{MZI} based on the measured value of the phase error rate ($\phi_z$).
-This was implemented even though the stability of the \acp{MZI} pair exceeded 40 minutes without active stabilization, in anticipation of long term operation.
+This was implemented even though the stability of the paired \acp{MZI} exceeded 40 minutes without active stabilization under deployment conditions, in anticipation of long term operation.

 The experimental results and settings are summarized in Table \ref{tab:experimental_parameters}, Table \ref{tab:SKR_FIBER} and Fig. \ref{fig:2_4_Pinchat_point_to_point_stability}.
 For error correction, we perform in real-time a Cascade algorithm with a block size of 8192 bits and 1.05 efficiency.